Thematic focus & discussions

 Panel 1: Intersectional feminism & platform work

-Keynote speaker: Mayo Fuster Morell (Berkman Klein center for Internet and Society, Harvard University)
+Keynote speaker: Mayo Fuster Morell, Berkman Klein center for Internet and Society, Harvard University

-Moderator: Silvia Semenzin, Complutense University of Madrid
+Moderator: Silvia Semenzi, Complutense University of Madrid

-• Postcolonialism and interseccional feminism in technology
+- Postcolonialism and intersectional feminism in technology

-• Alternative feminist narratives in tech and concretely platform work.
+- Alternative feminist narratives in tech

-• Tecnological Design biases
+- Design biases

-• Feminist digitalization, datafication and plaformization
+- Feminist digitalization, datafication, and plaformization

 The panel explores the multifaceted relationship between technology and feminist perspectives, through the specific context of platform economy and platform work, delving into postcolonialism, intersectional feminism, interdisciplinary and the need for alternative narratives in tech.
 The discussion also addresses design biases and the implications of feminist digitalization, datafication, and platformization.
 The panelists will draw on critical feminist positions to examine the existing power differentials and structural inequalities within the platform economy technology landscape, with a focus on promoting justice, equity, and care in technological decision-making.
 Concretely, the panel will examine how postcolonial and intersectional feminist frameworks can offer new insights into the ways digital platform technology and models design is developed, deployed, and experienced; explore challenging dominant perspectives and how the voices of those marginalized or excluded from tech development and discourse appear; address the presence of design biases in technology and economic models, and their impact on different social groups.

-Panel 2: Surveillance & online disinformation
+Panel 4: Surveillance & online disinformation

 Keynote speaker: Maria Lozano Alia, Cybercrime Senior Consultant, United Nations Office on Drugs and Crime (UNODC)